jorgeplatero/linlearn/README.md

 Ensure you have Python 3.11 installed on your system.

-For Linux-based systems (Ubuntu/Debian), install the virtual environment support:
+Install the virtual environment support:

 ```bash
 sudo apt update && sudo apt install python3.11-venv